nyeineiei/ImageDownloaderApp/README.md

 ### Progress Handling:
 The download progress for each image is updated dynamically using a closure.
 This allows real-time feedback to the user.

-### Future Improvements
-Implement image retries if a download fails.
-Add support for custom image caching strategies (e.g., disk cache).
-Add a detailed error handling mechanism for network issues.
-Enhance the UI with animations when images are loaded or failed to load.

 ### Technologies Used
 Swift 5.5+
 SwiftUI